MosheShimTDX/nestjs-typeORM-postgres-jest_testing-fundamentals/README.md

         return this.bookService.saveBook(dto);
     }
 ```
-Any additional data will be ignored
+Any additional data will be ignored because we made whitelist as true

 ## Jest Testing
 Jest Is the cummenly used with nest